arvdroid/HealthPact/HealthPactReadme.md

 * Ability to choose predefined plans.
 * User can find a plan based on predefined health condition.
 * Expert (also normal user) can create a custom plan/pick an existing plan and assign/share to another user.
+  (presented at the end of the raw gif file)
 * User can see how many people are following a plan.
 * User can also create custom plan.
 * User to update activities of plan.